Friends' Central Hosts Coaching Clinic in New Elite Endless Pool

-Friends' Central Aquatic swim coach Iain Anderson was able to break in the school’s new Elite Model Endless Pool with some assistance from acclaimed swim teacher Glenn Mills.
+Friends' Central Aquatic swim coach Iain Anderson was able to break in the school’s new Endless Pools Elite model with some assistance from acclaimed swim coach Glenn Mills.

 Anderson and his FCA Phoenix swim team welcomed Mills for drill and video instruction, while learning how their innovative new pool could make them smarter, faster swimmers.

 Coach Mills and Coach Anderson watched intently as several FCA swimmers took their turn in the Endless Pool, offering tips and technique corrections along the way.